absozero/awesome-devtools/README.md

 - [VSCodium](https://vscodium.com/) - A fully open source liscenced and usable build of VSCode, which by default has closed-source binaries ![ossoft][oss] 🌟

+- []() - A media player for multiple platforms, with support for local and remote video and audio.
 ## Frameworks
 [Table of Contents](#contents)